-CFIB’s Red Tape Report Card, which we have published during Red Tape Awareness Week since 2011, grades provincial governments on their progress tackling excessive regulation.
-The annual report has led to impressive results: from a slate of C’s and F’s in its first year, many governments have answered the call and committed to cutting their regulatory load.
+CFIB’s Red Tape Report Card has been published every year during Red Tape Awareness Week since 2011.
+Grading governments on their progress tackling excessive regulation, it’s led to impressive results: from a slate of C’s and F’s in its first year, many governments have answered the call and committed to cutting their regulatory load.

 The back of the pack